Scalable symmetric Tucker tensor decomposition: Symmetric Tucker tensor decomposition

 \begin{remark} No simple characterization of the critical points of \eqref{eqn: sym Tucker} is known when $d \geq 3$.
-This is in contrast to case of $d=2$, where the Eckart-Young theorem \cite{EY36} holds.
-Various possible extensions of Eckart-Young to tensors have been considered and shown to fail, e.g. see \cite{K03}. \end{remark}
+This is in contrast to case of $d=2$, where the classical Eckart-Young theorem \cite{EY36} holds.
+Various possible extensions of Eckart-Young to tensors have been shown to fail, e.g., see \cite{K03}. \end{remark}